sebpiq/fields/README.md

 Full instructions
 --------------------

+**NB** : these instructions are for mac or linux.

 ### Node.js installation

 #### Prerequisites

-- If you are using a mac, you first need to install command-line tools or Xcode through the app store.
+- If you are using a mac, you first need to install **command-line tools** or **Xcode** through the app store.
 - All users will also need **git**

 #### Installation

-Node.js is an open source environment for programming applications in JavaScript, **Fields** is built on top of it.
+**Node.js** is an open-source environment for programming applications in JavaScript, **fields** is built on top of it.
 I recommend to install node by using [nvm](https://github.com/creationix/nvm) .
 Node comes with two command-line tools `node` which is the programming environment and `npm`, which is the package manager, and allows to easily install third-party packages from the web.

 **nvm** is a small command-line tool which allows you to easily install a specific version of node, and switch between different versions.
-To install it, first make sure that you have a `.profile` or `.bashrc` file in your home directory.
+To install it, first make sure that you have either `.profile` or `.bashrc` file in your home directory (they are hidden files, so they will not appear in Finder).
 If not, open a terminal and run `touch ~/.profile` .
 Then, follow the instruction on [nvm github page](https://github.com/creationix/nvm).

 When the installation of **nvm** is complete, close and re-open your terminal.
-Type `nvm` and if installation succeeded, you should see nvm's help message.
-You can now install node by running `nvm install 0.10` .
+Type `nvm` and if the installation succeeded, you should see nvm's help message.
+You can now install node 0.10 by running `nvm install 0.10` .
 Once node installation is complete, you should be able to use the commands `node` or `npm` from your terminal.

 ### Installing Fields and running an example

 #### Prerequisites

-- The example for **fields** requires Pure data extended.
+- The example for **fields** requires **Pure Data Extended**.
 So please install it first.
-- Node and npm
+- **Node** and **npm**

 #### Installation